datagrok/modular-git-hooks/README.md

 If you prefer not to use `install-dispatch`, you may manually perform the steps that it does:

-1. For each git hook, for example `pre-commit`:
+1. For each git hook type, for example `pre-commit`:
     1. Create a `.d` directory for it: `mkdir .git/hooks/pre-commit.d`
     2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/pre-commit.orig`
-    3. Create a symlink to `dispatch` named for the hook: `ln -s dispatch .git/hooks/pre-commit`
+    3. Create a symlink to `dispatch` named for the hook type: `ln -s dispatch .git/hooks/pre-commit`

 # A shared collection of hooks

-Do you have several canonical "bare" repositories stored in a central server, and apply some of the same hooks to all (or a subset) of them?
+Do you have several canonical "bare" repositories stored in a central server, and apply (many of) the same hooks to (many of) them?

 Do you wish to provide a shared set of git hooks to several developers on your team for their local use with your team's repositories?